-After selection of nomination forms, recipients and their families and nominators will be invited to a dessert reception to be held in April.
+After the selection of nomination forms, recipients and their families and nominators will be invited to a dessert reception to be held in April.

-Mission of the Youth Award
+The mission of the Youth Award

-To identify and recognize 10 teenagers who reside in Douglas County, who have overcome obstacles and risen to challenges life has presented.
+To identify and recognize 10 teenagers who reside in Douglas County, who have overcome obstacles and risen to the challenges life has presented.

 The Youth Award is unique because it recognizes youth who have overcome difficult situations in their lives by making positive changes and by exhibiting strength and determination in the face of adversity.
 The young people we recognize have had a positive influence on themselves and those around them and often have not had any official recognition.